 How Sixgill Helps

 Sixgill has built a flexible, scalable and market-proven Smart Proximity Awareness platform.
-The cloud-based proximity technology analyzes vast amounts of sensor and location data, converts it to actionable data insights and has already triggered more than 25 million context-sensitive actions for customers.
+The cloud-based proximity sensor technology analyzes vast amounts of sensor and location data, converts it to actionable data insights and has already triggered more than 25 million context-sensitive actions for customers.

 Sixgill Sense improves control anywhere an enterprise has mobile resources vital to its business.
 By building on its extensible backbone and using the Sixgill Reach mobile SDK to connect a mobile app to Sixgill Sense, organizations avoid the need for specialized (and expensive) location equipment.